 Participation in this Plan does not require members to enroll and participating in the Municipality of Anchorage (MOA) Group Health Plan.
 The benefits available under this HRA PLAN are outlined in the summary plan description (SPD).

-Each year the amount contrubuted by the municipality is adjusted in accordance with the CPI factors detailed in AMC 3.87.060, and the annual percentage change in the medical components of the national consumer price index-W as measured by the index released for the end of the third calendar quarter by the Bureau of Labor Statistices.
-The change reported for September 30, 2023 was negative 2.2%.
+Each year the amount contributed by the municipality is adjusted in accordance with the CPI factors detailed in AMC 3.87.060, and the annual percentage change in the medical components of the national consumer price index-W as measured by the index released for the end of the third calendar quarter by the Bureau of Labor Statistics.
+The change reported for September 30, 2024 was 3.6%.

 For members who terminated employment with a deferred vested retirement benefit, the monthly benefit will be different than those stated above.
 (3.87.060 A3b)